mantidproject/mantid/dev-docs/source/AlgorithmProfiler.rst

 ``Framework/API/src/AlgoTimeRegister.cpp`` by including ``#ifdef __WIN32``, or create the specific files with the ``AlgoTimeRegister`` class for Windows and then in ``Framework/API/CMakeLists.txt`` edit the chunk that describes option PROFILE_ALGORITHM_LINUX combined with OS defined flags.
-In this case ``Framework/API/src/AlgorithmExecuteProfile.cpp`` needs to be modified or substituted.
+In this case ``Framework/API/src/AlgorithmExecuteProfile.cpp`` also needs to be modified or substituted.
 ``${CMAKE_SYSTEM_NAME} MATCHES "Windows"``.
 QueryPerformanceCounter supposed to be used on windows, instead of clock_gettime.